 I invested in a real camera, the Sony Cybershot HX80, for this trip and it was a worthwhile expense.
 The zoom and low light capabilities were far superior to my phone camera and I think I managed to get some really nice photos off of it, such as the sunrise shot above.
 It’s compact so easier to carry compared to a full fledged DSLR.

 This was the longest period I’ve been subjected to extremely hot weather, so my body must have been in some kind of shock.
-My feet were swollen through most of the trip and my Sanuk Yoga Sling sandals were a relief to have on.
+My feet were swollen through most of the trip and my Sanuk Yoga Slings were a relief to have on.
 Otherwise I probably wouldn’t have been able to walk!

 I intended to use this during my trips to the Kuang Si Waterfalls and Blue Lagoon, but it turned out to be even more handy to have around when attending the Pi Mai and Songkran festivities.
 It was the only way to take photos without drowning my phone.

 Worst (least used) thing I packed

 I brought along a handheld misting fan from Amazon in the hopes that it would give me some relief from the heat, but it really didn’t help and was a hassle to carry around.
 What I really wanted was some kind of wearable ice suit!

 Meals were mostly not included as part of the tour, other than a few hotel breakfasts which were passable.
 The best dining experiences we had were at Gaggan in Bangkok and Tamarind in Luang Prabang, but we found both these places ourselves.
 Of the restaurants that our Intrepid guide brought us to, these were my favourites.